AlgoSkyNet/quantecon-sprints/Feb23-2016/README.md

 - [ ] Support for sparse matrices in the `MarkovChain` type (ref [issue 97](https://github.com/QuantEcon/QuantEcon.jl/issues/97))
 - [ ] Decide if we want to keep the `eigen` and `lu` options for `mc_compute_stationary`.
 It doesn't hurt to have them, but I believe they are strictly inferior to the `gth` method (ref [issue 75](https://github.com/QuantEcon/QuantEcon.jl/issues/75)).
 We should do accuracy and performance tests to verify that `gth` is better for matrices of all datatypes and sizes.
+- [ ] Speed up the `MarkovChain` constructor.
+I think this will amount to devectorizing [this line](https://github.com/QuantEcon/QuantEcon.jl/blob/3001af73a1402e39b12cf9f6e80b66304805a116/src/mc_tools.jl#L63) into the proper loop.
 - [ ] Decide if we should add a second field to the `MarkovChain` that holds the values of the states.
 This would default to the abstract vector `1:size(P, 1)`, where `P` is the stochastic matrix.
 I've [started this discussion before](https://github.com/QuantEcon/QuantEcon.jl/pull/20/files#r20576723), but I'd like to revisit is as I often wish I could have it.
 - [ ] If the above point gets resolved in the affirmative, decide if we should have `tauchen` and `rouwenhorst` return instances of `MarkovChain` instead of the `(y, Π)` tuples.
 - [ ] Move `mc_tools.jl` and `markov_approx.jl` to the `markov` folder  (ref [issue 84](https://github.com/QuantEcon/QuantEcon.jl/issues/84))